5 things to do before applying for that Mortgage

 □ Step 4.
 Title documents

-It’s quite interesting that some banks in this town go the whole hog – from document collation to approval – before realising that they cannot lend because there is something wrong with the property.
+It is quite interesting that some banks in this town go the whole hog – from document collation to approval – before realising that they CANNOT lend because there is something wrong with the property.

-It’s either a road reserve, or was previously government land, or there’s a court case hanging over the property.
+It is either a road reserve, or was previously government land, or there is a court case hanging over the property.
 Or even, that the property is listed in the Ndung’u report that lists dodgy properties.

-To cover their backs – that is, after you have accepted their offer letter – the bank’s valuer will take a look at what you’re planning to buy and prepare a Valuation Report in triplicate – which, yes, YOU pay for.
+After accepting you Lender’s Offer Letter – the bank will now commence on Due Diligence.
+It will instruct its Valuer to take a look at what you’re planning to buy and prepare a Valuation Report, in triplicate – which, yes, YOU pay for.

-(So, please, insist on carrying away one of the reports.
+(So, please, insist on carrying away one of the valuation reports.
 Not a copy.
 The original.
-You’ve paid for it, so retain one.)
+You have already paid for it, so retain one.)

 Back to the point.
-To avoid wasting time, do conduct your own official search at the Lands Office before you sign your Sale Agreement.
+To avoid wasting time, do conduct your own official search at the Lands Office before you sign your Sale Agreement or on Ardhisasa if the title has already been converted.
 Your advocate can help you with this.
 Check for caveats, encumbrances, legal suits that have been filed in court etc. so that there are fewer surprises as the transaction proceeds.

 □ Step 5.
 Plan your mortgage for freedom